the practical kitchen

 all of the ingredients measured out and labeled.

-• Nutmeg - Freshly grated on a microplane is always best.
+• Nutmeg - Whole nutmeg freshly grated on a microplane zester is always best.
 I get my whole nutmeg Spicewalla where a small tin will last you literally for years.

 A view down into the metal mixing bowl showing a smooth, beige dough wrapped around the dough hook from the mixer.
 Behind the mixing bowl a carton of eggs is visible.